basvanwesting/genetic-algorithm/README.md

 Find the flamegraph in: `./target/criterion/profile_evolve_binary/profile/flamegraph.svg`

 ## TODO

-* Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
-* Add simulated annealing strategy
+## MAYBE
+* Target cardinality range for Mutate Dynamic to avoid constant switching
+* Default max_stale_generations to 1 for SteepestAscent
 * Add scaling permutate?
 Can be done by grid search and then search within last grid with new scale

-## MAYBE
+* Add scaling helper function
+* Add simulated annealing strategy
 * Add Roulette competition with and without duplicates (with fitness ordering)
 * Add OrderOne crossover for UniqueGenotype?
 * Add WholeArithmetic crossover for RangeGenotype?
-* Add scaling helper function
-* Default max_stale_generations to 1 for SteepestAscent
-* Target cardinality range for Mutate Dynamic to avoid constant switching
-* Store samplers on mutate etc. Just like genotype?
 * Add CountTrueWithWork instead of CountTrueWithSleep for better benchmarks?
+* Explore non-Vec genes:
+  * All Mutate and Crossover logic should be internal to the Genotype (where the genes internal structure is known).
+Fitness would know about the genes internal structure as well of course.
+Compete, Extension and the rest of the main loop don't care, as these only care about the fitness value.
+  * Switch the user API associated trait back from Allele to Genotype.
+And then Chromosome would store Genotype::Genes, which is not necessarily a Vec\<Allele\>
+    anymore.
+  * Then we could add PackedSimd, SmallVec or FixedBitSet genotypes.
+    And see how they perform differently

 ## ISSUES
 * permutate (and possibly others) with gene_size 0 panics.
 Maybe it should just return a empty chromosome?